Introduction to Acceptance and Commitment Therapy

 The beginnings of ACT

+ACT was developed in 1986 by Steven C. Hayes – a psychology professor at the University of Nevada.
+Driven by the desire to cope with his panic disorder, Hayes became keen on creating an alternative approach in psychotherapy that would emphasise the role of emotional openness and acceptance in the journey of healing.
 He started studying how our thinking patterns and the words we use to shape our internal experiences.
 This work later came to light as the Relational Frame Theory.
-The basic premise of this concept states that people’s ability to connect seemingly unconnected words, situations, emotions and ideas can be either beneficial or detrimental to our mental well-being since it facilitates judgment and harmful thought patterns.
+The basic premise of this concept states that people’s ability to connect seemingly unconnected words, situations, emotions and ideas can be either beneficial or detrimental to our mental well-being since it can facilitate judgment and harmful thought patterns.

 Hayes, who grew up as a Californian 60s child, was deeply inspired by Eastern philosophies and strove to incorporate mindfulness practices alongside acceptance methods in the framework of ACT.
 Today, many people apply the groundwork of this treatment laid by Steven Hayes to the therapeutic process and, on a larger scale, to their belief system.